A short history of Foxy's Fall Century

 Foxy’s Fall Century dates back to the late 1960s when the Cal Aggie Wheelmen started an informal fall century ride along much of the same route.
 When Davis Bike Club formed in the mid-1970s, many of its founders were part of the Cal Aggie Wheelmen.
 These riders formalized the Davis Fall Century, a late-season ride that provides an opportunity to riders seeking a final long ride before the winter weather settles in.

-Originally, the course ran counter-clockwise, the opposite of how it’s run today.
+Originally, the course ran counter-clockwise, the opposite of the last several years.
+In 2015 we returned to a more traditional route.
 It also included a climb over Cantelow Hill near the end of the course.

 In 1978, Davis Bike Club changed the name of the ride to Foxy’s Fall Century in honor of Ed (Foxy Grandpa) Delano.
 Ed was well-known to Davis cyclists as a great ride partner and inspiration to younger riders.
 The original route was his favorite century route from Davis.